-If you like coffee, then chances are that you’ll really enjoy Italian coffee (or caffe).
+If you like coffee, then chances are that you’ll really enjoy Italian coffee (or caffè).
 There are many different styles including “espresso” and cappuccino, which are both popular in the United States.
 All styles are based on espresso.
-For example, cappuccino is espresso with steamed milk and milk foam.
+For example, a cappuccino is an espresso with steamed milk and milk foam.

-If you want to make “true” espresso, then be prepared to spend several hundred dollars on a high-quality espresso machine like you see in restaurants or cappuccino bars.
+If you want to make “true” espresso, then be prepared to spend several hundred dollars on a high-quality espresso machine as you see in restaurants or cappuccino bars.
 These machines use high-pressure water to produce the espresso.
-Home machines, even the $100 models found at Wal Mart and other places, do not produce enough pressure to create espresso like you find in a coffee bar.
+Home machines, even the $100 models found at Walmart and other places, do not produce enough pressure to create espresso as you find in a coffee bar.

 You’ll need the following items to make Italian espresso: good quality espresso (popular Italian brands are Illy and Kimbo), sugar, cold water, an espresso pot, a container in which to mix the espresso, and small cups (preferably ceramic espresso cups).